STORYMIRROR

 "He's gone," her mother said.

 Shuli was crushed.
-She had never thought her dad would leave her.
-Not after everything he had done for her.
+She had never thought her parents would leave her.
+Not after everything they had done for her.
 She started to cry and then her mother said, "Go to sleep.
 I promise I'll be here tomorrow."

 Shuli looked up at her mother and said, "I love you, mommy."

 The next morning Shuli woke up feeling good.
-She cleaned herself up and ate the raisins that Ashiq had given her.
+She cleaned herself up and ate breakfast with her mother.
 After she finished eating, she packed her things and left the house.
-But as soon as she stepped outside, her mother yelled stop!
+But as soon as she stepped outside, her mother stopped her.
 "Wait there Shuli."
-She said
+She whispered.

 "What is it?"
 Shuli asked.